 Pumpkin French Toast

 What’s better than regular French toast?
 Pumpkin French toast, of course.
 Thick slices of bread coated with pumpkin, cinnamon, and brown sugar.
 Can you smell it from there?

 I don’t make French toast that often, but I recently bought an electric griddle and it was burning a hole in my front entry coat closet.
 That’s where I keep my waffle maker, spiralizer, extra glass Ball jars, mini food processor, spare hand mixer, and more.
-Good thing I live in San Diego where we don’t need coats because I don’t have room for those.
+Good thing I live in San Diego where we don’t need coats, because I don’t have room for those.

 In just minutes I had the dipping mixture for the French toast whisked together.
 Pumpkin puree, eggs, vanilla, lots of pumpkin pie spice, cinnamon, and nutmeg.
 The milk I used was Silk Unsweetened Vanilla Almond Milk and I love it.
-It only has 30-calorie per 8 ounces, tastes great, and if I need a milk for baking, vegan or otherwise, it’s what I use most often.
+It only has 30 calories per 8 ounces, tastes great, and if I need a milk for baking, vegan or otherwise, it’s what I use most often.
 All Silk products are dairy-free and gluten-free and I like that Silk is committed to and believes in the benefits of a plant-based diet.

 After griddling up the thick slices of French toast and drenching it with syrup, I was in comfort food heaven.
 The pumpkin flavor shines through without being too intense.
 It’s a nice change from regular French toast and perfect for fall.